CloudComputingCPRT/Casper/README.md

 - Rémi Van Boxem

 ### Workflow
 We used github reusable actions for more adaptability.
+It's overkill for the actual project but a good example of how it should work for a bigger project.

-- For the working branches we add a linter (flake8), used the provided tests, a code analysis and a build check.
+- For the working branches we added a linter (flake8), used the provided tests, a code analysis and a build check.
 - For the releases and main branches, we first validate the changes comming from the pullrequest and then use the same workflow without the lient & test, and adding a build docker image action to create our packages.